Speuce/Speuce.github.io/README.md

   - It works well with version control (unlike PDFs or Word documents)

 ### Can I upload my markdown resume another way?
+Yes, you can:
+1. Go to the home page of your repository ('github.com/yourusername/yourusername.github.io).
+2. click on 'add a file'.
+3. Drag and drop your markdown resume into the box.
+4. Click 'commit' at the bottom of the page.

 ## More Resources